sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 Cygwin prerequisite installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sage can be built only on the 64-bit version of Cygwin.
-See the `Cygwin64Port <https://trac.sagemath.org/wiki/Cygwin64Port>`_ wiki page for the most up-to-date instructions for building Sage on Cygwin.
+See ``README.md`` for the most up-to-date instructions for building Sage on Cygwin.

 Although it is possible to install Sage's dependencies using the Cygwin graphical installer, it is recommended to install the `apt-cyg